gapn/value-recorder-app/README.md

 2.  **Start the Frontend Development Server:**
     ```bash
-    # In the root value-recorder-app directory
+    # In the /client value-recorder-app directory
     npm run dev
     ```
     The application will open in your browser, usually at `http://localhost:5173`.